Entrée (Hannibal): Plot

 At the Baltimore State Hospital for the Criminally Insane, an inmate named Dr. Abel Gideon (Eddie Izzard) murders a nurse after he appeared to be unconscious.
 Graham (Hugh Dancy) and Crawford (Laurence Fishburne) visit the hospital, where the administrator, Dr. Frederick Chilton (Raúl Esparza), makes some comments on Graham's "ability" that unnerve him.
 When they find the nurse's body, they find her in a manner reminiscent of the Chesapeake Ripper, who hasn't committed a murder in two years, the same number of years Gideon has been incarcerated.
 Bloom (Caroline Dhavernas) conducts an interview with Gideon, who does not give more details on his motivation and neither confirms or denies if he is the Ripper.
 Crawford visits Lecter (Mads Mikkelsen) at his office, expressing his concerns about his wife's health.
 Crawford is also haunted by memories of losing Miriam Lass (Anna Chlumsky), a trainee Crawford had consulting on the Ripper case two years previously when she suddenly disappeared.
 That night, Crawford receives a phone call from Miriam herself, who asks for help before her line dies.

 Crawford and his team investigate the call.
 Crawford deduces that the Ripper called him and used a voice recorder to torment him, as he believes that Miriam is dead despite not finding her body.
 In an attempt to lure the Ripper out, Crawford has Freddie Lounds (Lara Jean Chorostecki) confirm on her tabloid that Gideon is the Ripper, as the real Ripper will reveal himself.
 Lecter reads the tabloid and is unnerved by its content.
 Crawford and Lounds talk with Gideon, who confesses to having killed Miriam.
 Crawford then receives the same recorded voice message on his phone, which comes from his house.
 During a dinner with Alana and Lecter, Chilton tells them he had suspected Gideon of being the Ripper; Lecter surmises that Chilton unintentionally planted the thought in Gideon's mind during a session, implying that, while Gideon is not the Ripper, he believes himself to be.
 Later, Crawford receives another phone call, which they trace to an old observatory.
 There, they find Miriam's cell phone clutched in the hand of a severed arm along with a note reading, "What do you see?".

 Crawford talks with Lecter, who says the Ripper uses Miriam to taunt him, which in turn is negatively impacting Crawford's fears for his wife's safety.
-In a flashback, is revealed that Miriam visited Lecter to ask about Jeremy Olmstead, whom he had come into contact with when working as an ER attendant and was the latest Ripper victim.
+In a flashback, it is revealed that Miriam visited Lecter to ask about Jeremy Olmstead, whom he had come into contact with when working as an ER attendant and was the latest Ripper victim.
 While Lecter excuses himself, Miriam finds one of his sketches of the Wound Man, which precisely matches the manner in which Olmstead was murdered.
 Lecter sneaks up on her from behind and chokes her unconscious, revealing himself as the real Chesapeake Ripper.